buren/git-story/README.md

 * Manage git-stash stack

         gs stash <arg>
                  push    # Save all changes to stash (alias: save) apply   # Apply all changes from latest stash (alias: pop) list    # List stash stack
                  show    # Show the latest stash
                  clear   # Clears the entire stash stack
 * Show statistics for repository

         gs stat <type>
-                contributions <author> # shows statistics for all authors or specified author (alias: contrib) commits                # shows number of commits for each author weekdays               # prints statistics for number of commits per weekday hour                   # prints statistics for number of commits per hour show statistics for repository.
+                contributions   # shows statistics for all authors or specified author (alias: contrib) commits         # shows number of commits for each author weekdays        # prints statistics for number of commits per weekday hour            # prints statistics for number of commits per hour show statistics for repository.
 Alias: `statistics`